Postgraduate study

 Our previous graduates are in relevant employment, with the majority working in fire teams at engineering consultancies, and others working at research institutions, or pursuing further study.

-A UK 2:1 honours degree, or its international equivalent, in mechanical engineering, chemical engineering, civil engineering, safety engineering, building engineering, or applied physics.
+A UK 2:1 honours degree, or its international equivalent, in mechanical engineering, chemical engineering, civil engineering, safety engineering, building engineering, architecture, urbanism, spatial planning, or applied physics.

-We may also consider your application if your background is in another field; please contact us to check before you apply.
+We may also consider your application if you have other qualifications or experience, or a background in another field; please contact us to check before you apply.

 Students from China